Tudat/tudat/_sources/tutorials/basics/externalLibraries/boostExamples.rst.txt

         Now, compare this function to the code of the previous example.
 The integrator is now used inside the class method ``computeFinalState``.
 This method calls the state derivative function from within the class.
 Do you notice the difference?

-        Focus on the ``boost::bind`` call.
+        Focus on the ``std::bind`` call.
 In the previous example, the object that the method belonged to was ``testDiver``.
 Now, the class method is called from within the class and the object that the method belongs to is this.
 Did you spot it?
 Great!
 That is the difference between calling from outside or inside a class.

         As in the previous example, declare the constants that were given in the main function.
 In the same manner as before, also the ``testDiver`` is declared.
 Now the end state can be computed using: